 1958 – 1964 The Garrett AiResearch Years

-After I was honorably discharged from the Air Force I got a job with Garrett AiResearch in the Los Angeles area.
+In 1958 I was honorably discharged from the Air Force and within a few weeks I got a job with Garrett AiResearch in the Los Angeles area.
 In fact AiResearch was located at the entrance to the Los Angeles Airport, (LAX), as it was in 1958.
 Today the southwest corner of Sepulveda and Century Blvd is a huge parking lot with an overhead on ramp reaching from Sepulveda north bound to the entrance to the Airport.

 I got my first job, out of the Air Force, without equal opportunity employers and affirmative action.
 The government created that.
 I had never known any discrimination against me or any all my life.
 Maybe because I thought of myself as an American of Mexican descent and not the other way around.